How do I tell Beeminder what day my week starts?

 If you don't want to derail until the end of a week from the day you set up the goal, then you can set up the goal with 7 days of safety buffer.
 At the end of the week, if you've kept up with your goal, you'll have seven days of buffer again.

-Example graph showing that each +1 entered gives you seven days of buffer
+Example graph showing that +1 on the y-axis = 7 days more safety buffer

 For more elaboration, there's also an ancient blog post describing these types of "chunky" goals!